-Did you know that the Great Barrier Reef is the only living thing on Earth visible from space?
-It’s also roughly 25 million years old and is the world’s largest reef system—stretching 3,000 kilometers off the coast of Queensland.
-Over 400 different types of coral and 1500 species of tropical fish call this amazing reef home.
+Did you know that the Great Barrier Reef is the only living thing on earth visible from space?
+It’s also roughly 25 million years old and is the world’s largest reef system—stretching for almost 2,000 miles off the coast of Queensland.
+Over 400 different types of coral and 1,500 species of tropical fish call this amazing reef system home.

-Uluru is a sacred site to the indigenous people of this region.
-The monolith can be found 450 kilometers southwest of Alice Springs in the Uluru-Kata Tjuta National Park.
-It measures 348 meters high with a circumference of 9.4 kilometers.
-Uluru gains its fame not only from its massive size, but also from the beautiful variety of hues that wash over the site, particularly at sunrise and sunset.
-Truly a sight to be seen.
+Uluru, also known as Ayers Rock, is a sacred site to the indigenous people of Australia’s Red Centre.
+The monolith is located in the heart of Australia’s outback, surrounded by bright red soil dotted with pale green desert shrubs.
+Uluru gains its fame not only from its massive size, but also from the beautiful variety of hues that wash over the stone throughout the day, particularly at sunrise and sunset.

-The magnificent Uluru Rock in Australia’s Northern Territory.
+The magnificent Uluru Rock in Australia’s Red Centre.
 Image: Tourism Northern Territory

 The Twelve Apostles are limestone stacks created by erosion.
-You can see them from the Great Ocean Road, off the Victorian coast.
-Despite their name, there are actually only nine of them.
+You can see them from the Great Ocean Road, a popular road trip from Melbourne to Adelaide (or vice versa).
+Despite the name, there are actually only nine “apostles.”
 Today, they continue to erode from their base at a rate of two centimeters a year.

 The Twelve Apostles are truly a breathtaking sight.
 Image: Tourism Australia

-Located about 3 hours outside of Perth, the Pinnacles are limestone formations created roughly 30,000 years ago, as the receding ocean left deposits of seashells on shore.
-They rise several meters out of the sand in Nambung National Park.
-You’re likely to see an amazing amount of wildlife here, including kangaroos, emus and reptiles.
+Located about 3 hours outside of Perth, the Pinnacles are limestone formations created roughly 30,000 years ago, as the receding oceans left deposits of seashells on shore.
+They rise several meters out of the sand in Nambung National Park on the remote western coast.
+You’re likely to see an amazing amount of wildlife here, including kangaroos, emus, and reptiles.

 The Pinnacles seem to be otherworldly formations.
 Image: Tourism Western Australia